Shingles is an infection caused by the varicella-zoster virus. This is the same virus that causes chickenpox.

 - are pregnant or nursing

 - previously had an allergic reaction to any components of the Shingrix vaccine

 If you’re pregnant or currently have shingles, wait to get vaccinated until you are no longer pregnant or your shingles case clears up.

 It may be difficult to know if you are allergic to any part of the vaccine, so speak with a doctor about any allergies you may have or previous reactions you have experienced after vaccinations.

 Most of the side effects of the shingles vaccine are limited and short-acting.
 Side effects usually appear in the first few days after your first or second dose of the vaccine and disappear within a few days.

 - arm soreness or pain at the injection site

 - swelling or redness at the injection site

 - stomach pain

-It’s rare but possible to have a serious allergic reaction to a shingles vaccine.
-Call emergency services or go to the nearest emergency room if you experience the following symptoms after a vaccination:
+Though rare, it is possible to have a serious allergic reaction to a shingles vaccine.
+Call emergency services or go to the nearest emergency room if

 - swelling of the face or throat